Eaton Bank Academy

 Eaton Bank Academy (formerly Eaton Bank School) is a co-educational secondary school with academy status located in the town of Congleton in Cheshire, England.

 History

 The school was formed in 2000 after the reduction of the area's three schools to two larger schools (the previous schools being Dane Valley High School, Heathfield High School and Westlands High School).
 The school gained academy status in September 2012.

+When the school opened it contained several new buildings.